Back up Azure unmanaged VM disks with incremental snapshots

 Steps to restore a disk from snapshots

-The steps described below will restore premium disk, mypremiumdisk to an earlier snapshot from the backup storage account mybackupstdaccount.
+The following steps, describe how to restore the premium disk, mypremiumdisk to an earlier snapshot from the backup storage account mybackupstdaccount.

-- Identify the point in time you wish to restore the premium disk to.
-Let’s say that is snapshot mybackupstdpageblob_ss2, which is stored in the backup storage account mybackupstdaccount.
+- Identify the point in time that you wish to restore the premium disk to.
+Let's say that it is snapshot mybackupstdpageblob_ss2, which is stored in the backup storage account mybackupstdaccount.

 - In mybackupstdaccount, promote the snapshot mybackupstdpageblob_ss2 as the new backup base page blob mybackupstdpageblobrestored.

 - Take a snapshot of this restored backup page blob, called mybackupstdpageblobrestored_ss1.

 - Copy the restored page blob mybackupstdpageblobrestored from mybackupstdaccount to mypremiumaccount as the new premium disk mypremiumdiskrestored.